Skip to Content

 To reach the pools you’ll walk for about 600m on boardwalk across a marsh.
 Keep an eye out for moose along the way.
 We spotted one every time we walked to the pools.
 The park is also an important habitat for bison and you may see them on the highway nearby or even in the campground.

 How to Get to Liard River Hot Springs: From Fort Nelson, BC drive 305km north on Highway 97 (the Alaska Highway).
-The entrance to the park is just after the bridge over the Liard River.
 The drive takes about 4 hours.
 From Watson Lake, Yukon Territory, drive 208km south on Highway 97.
 It’s a 3-hour drive.
+Here are Google Maps driving directions.

 Cost: $5 for adults, $3 for children

 Where to Stay: Stay at the provincial park campground since it’s closest to the pools.
 Plus access to the hot springs is included in your camping fees.
-If you prefer a hotel, there’s a lodge on the other side of the highway, or you can stay at the gorgeous Northern Rockies Lodge on Muncho Lake about an hour away.
+If you prefer a hotel, there’s a lodge on the other side of the highway.

 Hot Springs in the Yukon